overview and introduction

 Representatives Markwayne Mullin (R-OK), George Holding (R-NC), Linda Sanchez (D-CA), and G.K.
 Butterfield (D-NC) have introduced innovative legislation (H.R.
 3867) that seeks to demonstrate that early detection of CKD, combined with effective, coordinated care that engages patients in the decision-making process, not only improves clinical results but also lowers healthcare spending.
 At a time when the cost of healthcare is under scrutiny, legislation that will help save taxpayer costs and save lives is more timely than ever.
 This legislation will pilot a Medicare program that bundles payments to primary care and nephrologists for delivering high-quality, appropriate CKD care that engages patients.
 The NKF initiated this landmark legislation and believes it can help change the pattern of how CKD is identified and treated, improving the outcomes and quality of life of patients with CKD.

-Support Extended Medicare Coverage of Immunosuppressive Medications (Bill # TBD)
+Support Extended Medicare Coverage of Immunosuppressive Medications (H.R.
+5534)

 toolkits, fact sheets, and information